LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 *Figure 3.1: the structure of one air controller tick.
 Not totally accurate, but it will do*

  The air controller is, at its core, quite simple, yet it is absolutely fundamental to the atmospheric system.
 The air controller is the clock which triggers all continuous actions within the atmos system, such as vents distributing air or gas moving between tiles.
 The actions taken by the air controller are quite simple, and will be enumerated here.
 Much of the substance of the air ticker is due to the game's master controller, whose intricacies I will not delve into for this document.
-As such, this is a simplified list of the air controller's actions in a single tick:
+I will however go into more detail about how SSAir in particular works in Chapter 6.
+In any case, this is a simplified list of the air controller's actions in a single tick:
 1. Rebuild Pipenets
     - Runs each time SSAir processes, sometimes out of order.
 It ensures that no pipenets sit unresolved or unbuilt
     - Calls `build_network()` on each `/obj/machinery/atmospherics` in the `pipenets_needing_rebuilt` list